Why you can trust Tom's Guide

 Happily, TP-Link provides two years of warranty coverage and support.
 That is a step and a half ahead of Netgear's 90 days of support help.

-Not only is TP-Link's Archer C2300 the fastest router we've seen, but it's also small, unobtrusive and chock-full of high-end features.
+Not only is the TP-Link Archer C2300 the fastest router we've seen, but it's also small, unobtrusive and chock-full of high-end features.
 It can protect the network from viral and hacker attacks, and you can customize it the way you want.
-At $120, it costs less than half what the Linksys WRT 32X or Netgear Nighthawk XR500 Pro Gaming routers go for, while doubling their warranties to two-years of coverage.
-The C2300 is the best high-performance router you can buy today.
+At $149, it costs less than half what the Linksys WRT 32X or Netgear Nighthawk XR500 routers go for, while doubling their warranties to two-years of coverage.